 Your mortgage deal may have certain restrictions on the maximum amount you can overpay without incurring an Early Repayment Charge (ERC).
 However, most deals will allow you to repay a fixed percentage of your original mortgage balance each year without incurring any charge.

 The Cambridge allows overpayments on all its mortgage products.
-Because we charge daily interest on mortgage accounts, overpayments reduce the amount of interest you owe.
+Because we charge daily interest on mortgage accounts, overpayments reduce the amount of interest you pay.

 The amount you can overpay per year is set by the terms of your product.
 Depending on your individual mortgage, you may be able to overpay up to 10% per year or be able to make unlimited overpayments.
-If you would like to find out how much you are able to pay you should check the terms and conditions of your mortgage or if your mortgage is with us, get in touch with our Customer Contact Team for more information.
+If you would like to find out how much you’re able to pay you should check the terms and conditions of your mortgage.
+This information will be contained in your Mortgage Offer but if you can’t find the information you need get in touch with our Customer Contact Centre.

 Consider the flexibility